Baul: History

 There are two classes of Bauls: ascetic Bauls who reject family life and Bauls who live with their families.
 Ascetic Bauls renounce family life and society and survive on alms.
 They have no fixed dwelling place, but move from one akhda to another.
 Bangladeshi men wear white lungis and long, white tunics; women wear white saris.
 They carry jholas, shoulder bags for alms.
 They do not beget or rear children.
 They are treated as jyante mara.
 Women dedicated to the service of ascetics, are known as sevadasis "service slaves".
 A male Baul can have one sevadasi, who is associated with him in the act of devotion.
 Until 1976 the district of Kushtia had 252 ascetic Bauls.
-In 1982-83 the number rose to 905; in 2000, they numbered about 5000.
+In 1982–83 the number rose to 905; in 2000, they numbered about 5000.

 Those who choose family life, live with their spouse, children and relations in a secluded part of a village.
 They do not mix freely with other members of the community.
 Unlike ascetic Bauls, their rituals are less strict.
 In order to become Bauls, they recite some mystic verses and observe certain rituals.

+In Bangladesh, Bauls mostly dress in white which symbolises purity.
 The bauls from India dress colourfully in orange and red and have a somewhat different way of getting together.
-In Bangladesh, Bauls mostly dress in white which symbolises purity.
 There is a big yearly gathering called Jaydeb Mela, taking place in Januari in Kenduli, near Bolpur, which attract bauls and followers in large numbers.